ConocoPhillips SPIRIT of Conservation 2023 Request for Proposals

-The National Fish and Wildlife Foundation (NFWF) is soliciting ConocoPhillips SPIRIT of Conservation program is inviting applications for competitive grant funding to be awarded through the 2022 funding cycle.
-The purpose of this funding is to help address the loss of 3 billion birds since 1970 by supporting projects that conserve, restore, or enhance grassland, wetland, sage-steppe, and coastal habitats for birds; or gather lacking bird population data with innovative methods, with an emphasis in focal geographies.
-The program is a partnership among ConocoPhillips, the National Fish and Wildlife Foundation (NFWF), and the U.S. Fish and Wildlife Service (USFWS).
-Approximately $1,100,000 is expected to be available for grant awards in 2022.
+The National Fish and Wildlife Foundation (NFWF) is soliciting ConocoPhillips SPIRIT of Conservation program proposals to advance bird species and habitat conservation.
+The purpose of this program is to help address the loss of 3 billion birds since 1970 by supporting projects that conserve, restore, or enhance grassland, wetland, sage-steppe, and coastal habitats for birds, or gather lacking bird population data with innovative methods, with an emphasis in focal geographies.

 Projects must occur in a major migratory route ranging from the northern slope of Alaska to the north-south axis of the central United States, including the Texas and Louisiana Gulf Coast.
-Priority states include Alaska, Louisiana, Montana, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wyoming.
+Funding is limited to the following states: Alaska, Louisiana, Montana, New Mexico, North Dakota, Oklahoma, South Dakota, Texas, Utah, and Wyoming.

-To complete their annual life cycles, bird populations typically require a series of different seasonal or local habitats, for their breeding, stopover, and wintering periods.
-Loss, fragmentation, or degradation of these habitats can impede and negatively impact bird populations, highlighting the need to implement science-driven and strategic conservation.
+Bird populations typically require a series of different seasonal or local habitats for their breeding, stopover, and wintering periods.
+Degradation, fragmentation, and loss of habitat can negatively impact bird populations, highlighting the need to implement science-driven and strategic conservation.

-- Conserve key habitats for birds: Support fee title or conservation easement acquisitions for parcels with important habitat linkage/connectivity functions, or important breeding, wintering or stopover sites for birds.
+- Conserve key habitats for birds: Support conservation easement acquisitions for parcels with important habitat connectivity functions or important breeding, wintering, or stopover sites for birds.
 Please carefully review NFWF’s Easement Guidance before submitting a proposal.
 Fee title acquisitions are generally not allowed for grant funding, but they may be included as match.

 Conservation Co-Benefits: Habitat restoration, enhancement, or conservation projects that benefit birds while also storing or sequestering carbon are encouraged.
 NFWF intends to calculate the estimated carbon outcome associated with each proposal, as applicable and appropriate.
 These calculations will not be used for carbon credits, but rather to demonstrate the potential carbon value of any project and conservation practice(s) supported through this program.
 Applicants should carefully follow the metrics instructions in order to provide sufficient information for NFWF to generate carbon estimates.

-To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the SPIRIT of Conservation program has a list of metrics in Easygrants for applicants to choose from for future reporting.
-Applicants will select performance metrics at the Full Proposal stage only.
-We ask that applicants select only the most relevant metrics from this list for their project (all possible program metrics are shown in Table 1 below).
-If you do not believe an applicable metric has been provided, please contact Bridget Collins at firstname.lastname@example.org to discuss acceptable alternatives.
+To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the program provides a list of metrics in Easygrants from which to choose for future reporting.
+Applicants should select the most relevant metrics from this list for their project.
+All possible program metrics are shown in the table below.

 |Project Activity||Recommended Metric||Additional Guidance|